tobiaswaldvogel/selinux-policy/doc/netport.md

 ## src/net/netport/ephemeralnetport.cil

-The `src/net/netport/ephemeralnetport.cil` module defines network ports and access to them on the ephemeral intermediate level namely "all ephemeral network ports" and in addition declares a generic ephemeral network port type `ephemeral.netport` to be associated with network ports 32768-60999 by default.
+The `src/net/netport/ephemeralnetport.cil` module defines network ports and access to them at the ephemeral intermediate level namely "all ephemeral network ports" and in addition declares a generic ephemeral network port type `ephemeral.netport` to be associated with network ports 32768-60999 by default.
 The network port context is